shyptia/todos_app/README.md

 ### Instructions how to run application locally:

 1. Use 14 version of node.js.
-2. Clone the repository to your local machine, open terminal and clone repo with command bellow.
+2. Clone the repository to your local machine.
-3. Open project in terminal.
+3. Open terminal in the project.
 4. Set up project and install necessary packages:
 ```bash
 npm install